 C: Faup, a command line tool with a C library and Python bindings

-There's a list of libraries in various languages in the comments on this Stack Overflow question.
+There's also a list of libraries in various languages in the comments on this Stack Overflow question.